mighty-gerbils/gerbil/doc/reference/foreign.md

 should be a symbol matching that of the C structure tag.
 Additionally, in the case of a typedef aliased struct, if the struct tag and typedef alias are differently named, the alias type (along with any other compatible type) may be specified in `compatible-tags`.
-This will ease the scheme side foreign-object type checking and allow, for example, the generated accessors to operate on these compatible types.
+This will ease the Scheme side foreign-object type checking and allow, for example, the generated accessors to operate on these compatible types.

-> Note that the use of 'tag' here in *struct tag* and *compatible tags* are a
+> Note that the use of 'tag' here in *'struct tag'* and *'compatible-tags'* are a
 > clash of two completely different concepts.
-With *struct tag*, tag refers to the name
+With *'struct tag'*, tag refers to the name
-> given to the struct in C. A tag in the context of *compatible-tags*, are part of Gambit's
+> given to the struct in C. A tag in the context of *'compatible-tags'*, are part of Gambit's
 > solution of specifying compatible C types when working with its C-Interface mechanism.
-> Without specifying tags, the scheme side of things has no way of knowing types defined
+> Without specifying compatible tags, the Scheme side of things has no way of knowing types
-> by the struct and typedef are essentially the same.
+> defined by the struct and typedef are essentially the same.
 >
 > See Section [19.1 The Mapping of Types between C and Scheme](https://www.iro.umontreal.ca/~gambit/doc/gambit.html#mapping-of-types),
 > paragraph 5: "The optional tags field of foreign type specifications..." for more details.